 Your friend and

 From 1890 to 1894 Ella was the community’s correspondent for the Shaker publication, The Manifesto.
 Her submissions of “Home Notes” add significantly to the historic record of Enfield Shaker life in the late nineteenth century.
 She used this platform not only to give lively reports of family activity, but also to raise thought-provoking questions about the future of Shakerism.
-In the October 1890 issue of The Manifesto (pp. 234-235) she wondered aloud about how her community was perceived by its many visitors, and asked her readers, “do they depart with the antique idea that we sold applesauce and brooms, did not marry &c?
-Or have they realized the good influence which could emanate from pure, honest lives, an idea, at least, that here is a Community based upon the radical principles of Christianity, which, with all its defects (not in principles but individuals) is the straight and narrow way, of which, our Savior said, “But few there be who walk therein?”
-She reflected publicly on how Believers were using their time and temporal resources and in the November 1891 issue of The Manifesto (p.
-259) challenged Believers to “take a good square look at ourselves.”
+In the October 1890 issue of The Manifesto, she wondered aloud about how her community was perceived by its many visitors, and asked her readers, “do they depart with the antique idea that we sold applesauce and brooms, did not marry &c?
+Or have they realized the good influence which could emanate from pure, honest lives, an idea, at least, that here is a Community based upon the radical principles of Christianity, which, with all its defects (not in principles but individuals) is the straight and narrow way, of which, our Savior said, ‘But few there be who walk therein?'” (pp. 234-235) She reflected publicly on how Believers were using their time and temporal resources and in the November 1891 issue of The Manifesto challenged Believers to “take a good square look at ourselves” (p.
+259).

 Ella’s health was always fragile.
 In 1892 the family record noted, “Ella Briggs, having been confined with sickness for nearly a year, leaves us for a short time to tarry at the North Family in Canterbury hoping to find rest and desirable change.”

 The break from family responsibilities was helpful, and Mary Ella Briggs was able to return to her many duties as Associate Eldress, a position she fulfilled for a total of 24 years.
 She continued to serve in this capacity until February 27, 1913, when she died suddenly of pneumonia in Enfield, New Hampshire.
-A heartfelt obituary written by her Shaker family appeared in The Enfield Advocate on March 7, 1913.
-She was buried in the Church Family Shaker Cemetery.
+She is buried in the Church Family Shaker Cemetery.

 Mary Ella Briggs was only 60 years old and the effect of her death on the community was profound.
 A letter written by Eldress Rosetta Cummings expressed the grief the Sisters felt on losing their friend and co-worker: